Nebraska Medicine: 2015–2019: Expansion

-2017–2019: Recent developments

 In January 2017, Nebraska Medicine announced that it would open Chalco Health Center in Chalco, as a primary care clinic and its fourth immediate care location, at which point it had around 40 clinic locations.
 That May, Nebraska Medicine opened the Fred & Pamela Buffett Cancer Center, a partly public partnership with various state and county investors.
 In September 2017, Nebraska Medicine closed its burn unit due to reduced patient volume.
 Opened in 1995, the unit had treated 100 burn patients annually.
 In August 2018, James Linder was appointed CEO.
 Nebraska Medicine and UNMC sent a team of infectious disease experts to Uganda in September 2018 to train local healthcare workers.
 At that time, Nebraska Medicine was also "working with several Nebraska hospitals to help implement electronic medical records."
 Nebraska Medicine had previously provided regional laboratory services to local hospitals, since 1998, also maintaining related records.

 In 2018, the Nebraska Medicine network had 809 licensed beds.
 In 2018, Elkhorn Health Center, as well as a new building for Fontenelle Health Center, opened.
 Nebraska Medicine moved its Clarkson Family Medicine Clinic to a larger building in downtown Omaha, also performing the first bloodless stem cell transplant in the state.
 By 2019, some Nebraska Medicine hospital rooms featured virtual reality headsets to teach patients about procedures.
 Nebraska Medicine served as an organizer of the Flood Relief Donation Management Center that March, collecting donated items from corporations to help with relief efforts for flooding in Nebraska.
 Nebraska Medicine was awarded the "Nebraska's Safest Companies" award from the Nebraska chapter of the National Safety Council, in 2019.
 In June 2019, Nebraska Medicine was also named the best employer in Nebraska by Forbes.
 In December 2019, Nebraska Medicine announced it was planning a new facility to increase capacity for research and patient care, as well as "handle not only high-risk biological hazards like Ebola, but also chemical, radioactive, and environmental hazards."
 Dubbed the NExt project for "Nebraska Transformational Towers," the project will involve several towers on the northwest corner of the medical center campus, with a cost of between $1 and $2 billion.